Stage Design, 2023

 Motion sculpture

+Throughout the concert, visuals will be projected on two wide screens and on 5 single strings that will be located around the musicians.
+These strings will spin at different speeds, their movement acting as a “prism” that breaks up the light from the projected images into RGB components.
 Five single strings to the left and right of the performers are the only physical ‘sculptures’ present during the entire performance.
 These minimal strings can revolve at different speeds, creating a ‘visual music’.
 This effect is visible with the naked eye.

 (design sketch)